 The subsidy was a resounding success, with one processor in particular investing heavily in the product and being rewarded by the expansion of demand for the product exceeding expectations.

 The subsidy is now funded by the AIRF and over the last year over 555 tonnes of urchins have been removed from Tasmanian State waters primarily for the sale of their roe (gonads).
 That equates to roughly 1,665,000 longspined urchins which will now no longer destroy valuable abalone, rock lobster and scalefish habitat.
 A graph of the development of the Centrostephanus harvest is shown below and the impact of the subsidy in 2017, 2018 and 2019 can be clearly identified.
 It should be noted that the IMAS surveys indicate that the longspined urchin biomass off Tasmania, has been increasing by some 180 tonnes annually.
-Over the last 12 months, the commercial fishery has e removed three years of expansion by the urchin.
+Over the last 12 months, the commercial fishery has effectively removed biomass equivalent to three years of new urchin recruitment.

 Tonnage of long spined sea urchins taken by commercial divers by fishing year